deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 14. Invoicing, Payments, and Job Costing Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Invoices" and "Payments" modules.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Invoices" and "Payments" modules.
 Invoices deeply linked to Projects and Customers.
 Robust functionality for adding items to Invoices (import from CID, SOV, Approved Estimates; manual; discounts; retainage; time & material - unbilled only).
 Comprehensive Payments workflow.
 Robust Job Costing system automatically aggregating data from all relevant linked modules.
 Job Costing reports with AI-powered analysis.
 Embedded chat interfaces and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement dedicated "Invoices" and "Payments" modules.
     *   [TO DO] Ensure Invoices can be created and deeply linked to Projects and Customers, with this data integrated into the ADF.